Skip to main content

 • Can be open (exposed) or closed

-• Not caused by impacts—moisture trapped during manufacturing
+• Not caused by impacts — moisture trapped during manufacturing

-• Often uniform across batch of shingles
+• Often uniform across a batch of shingles

 Key Differences Summary